Koti, Hyderabad: Transport

 Mahatma Gandhi Bus Station located close to Koti is a major bus station, and is a road transport gateway to the city.
 This station is located across the Musi river.
 This bus station is said to be one of the largest in India and provides transport to all parts of the state and country.
+The Osmania medical college is the nearest metro station to Koti.

-The local city bus terminus is located at women's college of Koti, opposite to Andhra Bank, and government hospital.
+The local city bus terminus is located at women's college of Koti, opposite Andhra Bank, and government hospital.
 Bus stop opposite to Andhra Bank- buses go to Secunderabad, Kondapur, Lingampally whereas, bus stop near vaibhav shopping mall go to Afzalgunj, Lingampally, Lakdikapool, Secunderabad, Nampally etc. and from bus stop opposite government hospital buses go to Kushaiguda, ECIL, Secunderabad etc. Bus stop at women college, buses go to Dilsukhnagar, Malakpet, L.B.Nagar, Ibrahimpatnam, Ramoji film city, NGO's colony, Uppal etc. Buses from Bus stop beside vaibhav mall go to Rajendra Nagar, Zoo park, Airport etc.

 The closest MMTS Train Station and railway station is at Kachiguda considered the best to board or arrive from out state destination trains in Hyderabad.
+Koti is also well connected to the Hyderabad Metro system with the Osmania Medical College (Red Line), Sultan Bazaar and MG Bus Station (Green Line) Stations.